Josiah McElheny – Island Universe

 In 2005 after months of collaborating, McElheny created An End to Modernity, a twelve foot high, sixteen feet in diameter sculpture consisting of a central sphere with numerous radiating elements in glass and metal, suspended just above the floor.
 It represented the first of five chandeliers that would become part of Island Universe.
 This work was commissioned by the Wexner Center Residency Award program and was first exhibited at the Wexner Center for the Arts at Ohio State University in Columbus, Ohio.[15]
 The collaboration of art and science created a magnificent work of beauty and scientific thought, while addressing the affects of Modernism in the year 1965.

+The final result of McElheny and Weinberg’s four-year collaboration is Island Universe.
 The five sculptures of this work are based on five possible models for the universe—Small Scale Violence, Frozen Structure, Heliocentric, Directional Structure, and Late Emergence—each with its own unique structure.
 His sculptures offer a three-dimensional map of the "Multiverse," an eternal expansion of possible universes accelerating endlessly into infinity.
 Along with the sculptures is a 19-minute film Conceptual Drawings for a Chandelier, 1965 where diagrams of the five structures appear.[16]
 The viewer lies on a giant beanbag to experience an astronomical journey through the Metropolitan Opera House where McElheny’s sculptures are featured, suspended in the black void, accompanied by an eerie soundtrack by composer Paul Schutze, an Australian ambient and electro-acoustic musician.[17]
 The music and the editing convey a rhythm that shifts, freezes and develops in relation to each model as well as the scientific speculations about other worlds.[18]

 The highly reflective yet transparent nature of this piece lures in the viewer, and as he inspects, walks around, and steps towards it, the work changes.
 As a viewer, your reflection is found on the center sphere, or the center of the universe.
 As McElheny explains: "The central idea in the work is that we're isolated, and that we don't all come from the same place; we have different needs, different histories and different ways of thinking."[19]
 Many of McElheny’s pieces try to tap into central human questions of who we are and where we come from; what, if anything, is original about us—of our own aspirations in a confusing world, full of endless ideologies and competing influences.[20]
 “Politically, I’m against finding the single answer,” McElheny insists.
 “I’m more interested in what these questions mean to our sense of who we are.[21]